NicolasChoukroun/Kryptofranc/kryptofranccore/doc/JSON-RPC-interface.md

 option.
 In the GUI it is possible to execute RPC methods in the Debug Console Dialog.

+## Versioning

+The RPC interface might change from one major version of KryptoFranc to the next.
+This makes the RPC interface implicitly versioned on the major version.
+The version tuple can be retrieved by e.g. the `getnetworkinfo` RPC in `version`.

+Usually deprecated features can be re-enabled during the grace-period of one major version via the `-deprecatedrpc=` command line option.
+The release notes of a new major release come with detailed instructions on what RPC features were deprecated and how to re-enable them temporarily.

 ## Security

 The RPC interface allows other programs to control KryptoFranc,